 RPA: fad or the future?

-The promise of less work to automate processes and the advantages it can potentially bring, make RPA very appealing to many companies.
-So its rise in popularity is understandable.
+The promise of less work to automate mailroom and onboarding processes, the low price tag and the advantages it can potentially bring, make RPA very appealing to many companies.
+So, its rise in popularity is understandable.
 Major banks such as Axis Bank, BNY Mellon, Danske Bank, and Deutsche Bank have all made the news with their implementations of RPA.
 There are many great arguments to be made for RPA, but it’s not really automation.
 It’s just software performing manual actions to do a certain task for you.
 It doesn’t automate the origin of the task and it doesn’t solve the question of why this manual action was necessary in the first place.
 Moreover, when push comes to shove, we believe Robotic Process Automation is just too limited in what it can do.

 Then is it just a fad that holds little significance?
 Yes and no. We don’t think current RPA systems will have a long shelf-life.
 But the concept is interesting.
 There’s more value in its spiritual successor RPA 2.0, where you add intelligent technologies such as artificial intelligence.
 Before long, this smart RPA will become a household staple in many companies.
 That’s when the technology will give you happy customers.
 So yes, it’s a fad in its current state, but an intelligent makeover can turn this fad into your future.